PaulaUzca/PaulaUzca/README.md

 **My name is Paula and I'm into programming stuff 👩‍💻** Here's some facts about me:

-- 🤖 I'm currently learning Arduino
+- 🤖 I'm currently learning Django
 - 🧨 I like JavaScript
 - 🐊 I love animals
 - 🧠 I like making things pink